Trading Depth Interview #19: Peter Becker Demystifies Trading Stereotypes

 In-house coding of Bookmap ensures stability of the platform without crashes or any other issues.

 Do you care if more people come to the market?

 The market is very big, so more people coming changes nothing.
 When you trade 5 contracts in the S&P, you are not 1% of the daily volume.
 Individual trading makes very little difference in the market, unless you are a market maker.
 I try to take limited risks to avoid significant losses.

 What was your motivation for becoming a trader?

-Initially the motivation to be free, not being part of a company and more free time with my family and wife.
+Initially the motivation to be free, not being part of a company and having more free time with my family and wife.
 I am happy to see my son grow.
-I am my own CEO, I make decisions to make profits on a daily basis.
+I am my own CEO and I make decisions to make profits on a daily basis.

-Do you think that when you reach a certain limit that would be enough for your family, you will stop trading, or would you continue?
+Do you think that when you reach a certain limit that would be enough for your family, you will stop trading or continue?

 No, I will never stop trading.
-When you understand market mechanics deeply, it feels great, like having a superpower.
-You can make money nearly from nothing.
-As a professional trader, you can make sufficient profit the others may only dream about every day.
+When you understand market mechanics deeply, it feels great– like having a superpower.
+You can make money from nearly nothing.
+As a professional trader, you can make profit that others may only dream about every day.
 You never stop trading after that.

-We usually ask our guests regarding their definition of a “great trader.”
-What does it mean to you?
+We usually ask our guests about their definition of a “great trader.”
+What does that mean to you?

 Tell us about your trading strategy and instruments: why these?